corona-warn-app/cwa-website/README.md

 It will automatically use `public` as base directory and watch for file changes.
 Go to `localhost:8000` to view the website.

+### Changing Things

+Manuals for the most common use cases of updating website content are available in the [docs folder](./docs/).

 ### Testing

 [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) is used to run End-To-End tests. tests are located in the ```cypress/integration``` folder and can be run with: